onap/oom-offline-installer/docs/BuildGuide.rst

     # install Python 3
     yum install -y python36 python36-pip

-    # docker daemon must be running on host
+    # ensure docker daemon is running
     service docker start

 Then it is necessary to clone all installer and build related repositories and prepare the directory structure.